-Now I have already mentioned in the start of this article to check all the seals for any leakage, this also implies to suspension seals.
+Now I have already mentioned at the start of this article to check all the seals for any leakage, this also implies suspension seals.
 Access for any leakage of oil or fluid.
 If everything works well its good and you can continue your journey again.

 Check the Controls and Start the Dirt Bike

 Check brakes, give throttle and you can check the quality of the dirt bike.
 This is the most essential part of this article, no one wants a bad brake once the time comes.
-Don’t forget to add a kill switch in your dirt bike.
+Don’t forget to add a kill switch on your dirt bike.

 If you find a problem at the time of starting the dirt bike check the spark plugs, usually they are not affected in a short duration.
 If they are fine, check for any dirt that may be deposited on their surface, clean it and you are ready to go.